We are officially counting down to the start of Kayitz 2022!

 In conjunction with medical experts, community leaders, state and local health agencies, and camping professionals, we are convening committees to research and review best practices to ensure that we develop a program that is focused on health and safety while maintaining our cherished Ramah traditions.

-We have published a draft operational guide for our camp community and will regularly update this guide to provide a clear picture of our current plans and considerations for summer 2021 both with what we know and what we do not know for the sake of transparency.
+We are working to update our 2021 draft operational guide for Kayitz/summer 2022.
+We will regularly update this guide to provide a clear picture of our current plans and considerations for summer 2022 both with what we know and what we do not know for the sake of transparency.

 Camper families send their children to us with trust in our planning and programmatic preparations, our safety and staff.
 We cherish this trust and want our camper families to know that if at any time during our camp planning process, we as a staff, Medical Committee, COVID Taskforce, or the Board of Directors feel that we cannot keep our camp community safe, we will take appropriate action.